 Many of our customers want to know how to fix their squeaky stair treads.
-While there are a couple of ways to address this issue, the best think you can do is prevent squeaky stairs in the first place.
+While there are a couple of ways to address this issue, the best thing you can do is prevent squeaky stairs in the first place.
 Today, I will try and help you with both possibilities.

 Stair treads can squeak whenever there is movement and a wood on wood surface.
 The movement of wood against wood creates that squeaking or creaking sound whenever the tread is stepped on.
 The problem with fixing the situation is that it is sometimes difficult to determine whether it is the finished treads themselves that are squeaking or the framed rough stair treads beneath them (or both).
-Fixing squeaking sub treads will require you to pull up the carpet runner or the false tread cap and screw it securely to the stringers.
+Fixing squeaking sub-treads will require you to pull up the carpet runner or the false tread cap and screw it securely to the stringers.
 It is also possible to drill through the tread cap then secure the sub tread down with a screw and then plug the finish false tread cap.
-Of course this will leave a plugged whole in the top of the cap.
-Sometimes the stairs can be accessed through the drywall on the under side, where they can be screwed from the stringer upward.
+Of course, this will leave a plugged hole in the top of the cap.
+Sometimes the stairs can be accessed through the drywall on the underside, where they can be screwed from the stringer upward.
 This will require drywall and painting repairs though, but at least it doesn’t leave a plug in the top of the false tread.

-This may seem a little excessive but because of the tendency for stairs to move and start to squeak years down the road, this is the only way to insure they will keep quiet.
-Remember use a good construction adhesive anywhere that the wood is not finish grade such as the sub treads and risers.
+This may seem a little excessive but because of the tendency for stairs to move and start to squeak years down the road, this is the only way to ensure they will keep quiet.
+Remember to use a good construction adhesive anywhere that the wood is not finish grade such as the sub treads and risers.
 Use a quality wood glue, such as Titebond Original where the wood surfaces are finish grade such as the moldings.
 Then you can simply finish nail or screw the components in place.
 A good construction adhesive such as the Loctite PL brand will actually take the place of screws.
 You simply need to apply the adhesive liberally and then nail it to hold until the adhesive dries.
-For sub treads, ring shank framing nails add an extra measure of security to prevent movement later on.
+For sub-treads, ring shank framing nails add an extra measure of security to prevent movement later on.
 These are far faster than screws and with the adhesive will last forever.